astrandb/weatherlink/README.md

 # Weatherlink Integration for Home Assistant

 This integration will represent your data from Davis Weaterlink in Home Assistant.
-It will query the API every 5 minutes.
+It will query the cloud API every 5 minutes.
 The data update frequency in the API is depending on your subscription level.
 I e if you have the free "Basic" level, the observations data will only be updated every 15 minutes.

 The integration does not have the ambition to display everything that a Davis weatherstation can report.
 It is a reasonable compromise between details and clutter.
 It also tries to "normalize" the data so that e.g. outdoor temperature is labelled "Temperature out" irrespective of model of the station and the gateway device.